Why is oral hygiene so important?

 - Oral irrigators (water spraying devices) will remove food particles, but will not remove plaque.
 In some instances “water picks” may cause injury to your gums.
 It is important to brush and floss in conjunction with using the irrigator.

 - Some devices have a rubber tip that can be used to massage the gums after brushing.
 Ask us if such a device is something that may be added to your oral hygiene routine.

 - Small interdental brushes clean between your teeth.
-Dr. Torres-Melendez is very enthusiastic about these little implements but if used improperly you could cause injury to the gums.
+Drs.
+Torres-Melendez and Spatz are very enthusiastic about these little implements but if used improperly you could cause injury to the gums.
 Please ask us for instructions on the use of these accessories.

 - Fluoride toothpastes and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar-control toothpastes will decrease the formation of calculus (tartar) above the gum line, but gum disease begins below the gum line.
 These products have not been proven to control the early stages of periodontal disease.

 - Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control early periodontal disease.
 These mouthrinses can be used in conjunction with brushing and flossing.

 Good nutrition plays a large role in your dental health.
 Brushing and flossing help keep your teeth and gums healthy and strong.
 However, a balanced diet will help to boost your body’s immune system, leaving you less vulnerable to oral disease.